deno750/TSP_Optimization/README.md

 ## Usage
 .......
+The input data is given [TSPLIB](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp) The format is described in [tsp95.pdf](/docs/tsp95.pdf)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.